 Like other Orbi systems, the RBR10 comes with a standard set of network settings and features.
 That said, you’ll be able to find all the necessary settings and some advanced features, such as Dynamic DNS, port-forwarding, IP reservation, and so on.
 The router also has a built-in VPN server that supports OpenVPN protocol.

 The system can work in the default router mode (for a home with a modem) or the access point mode (for those using a gateway).
-You can also easily see to which of its hardware unit a device connects, in real-time.
-Overall, it has the same amount of settings and features as a Netgear standalone router, which is a lot more most purpose-built mesh systems.
+You can also easily see to which of its hardware unit a device connects in real-time.
+Overall, it has the same number of settings and features as a Netgear standalone router, a lot more most purpose-built mesh systems.